 When I woke up today, Speedy had some sandwiches prepared for brunch so I wasn’t in a hurry to make our midday meal.
 I took my time and watched TV while having my coffee.
 And there was Tyler Florence making a tortellini and meatball soup which he served with grilled cheese sandwiches.
 What was so interesting was that he spread pesto on the bread before laying on thick slices of cheese.
 I told Speedy I could make that.
 And I did.
 But, instead of the usual pesto with basil, I combined basil with sun-dried tomatoes.
 And, just like Tyler Florence, I paired the gooey grilled cheese sandwiches with a soup, the recipe for which I will post after this one.

 - 3 sun-dried tomatoes in oil

-- about 12 basil leaves (more if they are small)
+- 12 basil leaves (more if they are small)

 - juice of a quarter of a lemon

-- 4 slices of bread, whatever variety you like
+- 4 slices bread whatever variety you like

 - Place the sun-dried tomatoes, basil, garlic, pepper and salt in a food processor or chopper.

 - Pour in the lemon juice and olive oil.
 Process as finely or as coarsely as you like.
 Taste, add more salt and pepper, if needed.

 - Divide the mixture into two portions and spread each portion on a slice of bread.